10 hydration tips for seniors

 1. Eat foods with naturally high water content

-Many foods such as cucumbers, tomatoes, watermelon, grapes, and oranges have high water content and can help you stay hydrated throughout the day.
+Many fruits and vegetables such as cucumbers, tomatoes, watermelon, grapes, and oranges have high water content and can ward off a sense of thirst and help you stay hydrated throughout the day.

 2. Set hydration reminders

 Many people use their smartphones to set reminders or alarms – this could be a good way to remind you to drink on a regular basis throughout the day.
-You could also introduce drinking water as part of your daily routine.
+You could also introduce drinking water as part of your daily routine to ensure you get enough fluids.
 For example, you could drink a small glass of water first thing in the morning every day, before hopping in the shower, or with every meal.
-The more you can make drinking water a routine, the easier it will be to avoid dehydration
+The more you can make drinking water a routine, the easier it will be to avoid dehydration.

 3. Be mindful of conditions that may increase the risk of dehydration

 For example, you may be working in the garden on a hot summer day.
-In this instance, you may be sweating more than usual and therefore more water intake is required.
+In this instance, you may be sweating more than usual and therefore more water intake is required to prevent becoming dehydrated.

 4. Consider alternative beverages and fluid sources

 If drinking plain water doesn’t appeal to you, look for other options to stay hydrated.
 For example, water infused with fruit of a flavour enhancer can make drinking water more appealing.
-Warm soups and broths can also be a nutritious way to take in more liquids.
+Warm soups and broths can also be a nutritious way to increase your daily fluid intake.
 Ice blocks are another great alternative – especially on a warm summer’s day.